rajavelcp/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.tatacommunications.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include Network Design and SOlutions, CLoud Networking and SD-WAN.
+bio: My interests include Network Design and Solutions, CLoud Networking and SD-WAN.

 # Interests to show in About widget
 interests: